mbonig/nightynight/README.md

 # This is a pre-release!

 This is a quick first-draft.
-All the options that will likely need to be added to accomodate a large number of use-cases are still needed.
+All the options that will likely need to be added to accommodate a large number of use-cases are still needed.
 If you'd like to make requests or help update this construct, please open an [Issue](https://github.com/mbonig/nightynight/issues) or a [PR](https://github.com/mbonig/cicd-spa-website/pulls).